 Love nuts for their magnesium content, too.
 Among its many roles, this mineral may affect the release and activity of insulin, the hormone that helps control blood glucose levels.
 Other good sources of magnesium are whole grains, beans and spinach.

-There are so many ways to please the taste buds and nourish the body with nuts.
 Along with their distinct tastes, nuts each have a unique nutrient profile.
 And when you pair them with other nutrient-dense foods, you're getting a super dose of good-for-you nutrition.
 Toss chopped pistachios and diced peaches into yogurt.
 Offer kids half a peanut butter and banana sandwich made with whole-grain bread.
 Mix walnuts with dried tart cherries for a simple trail mix, or spread almond butter on sliced apples.
 Your kids will have fun learning the names and identifying the tastes of a variety of nuts.
 Put out a small bowl with pistachios, almonds, cashews, peanuts, pecans, walnuts, hazelnuts and more.
 Enjoy!

 Find a Nutrition Expert

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!